LiamJCates/Programming-Notes/C++/Syntax/Statements/_Statements.md

-A computer program is a sequence of instructions that tell the computer what to do.
+A computer program is composed of a sequence of instructions that tell the computer what to do.

-Each C++ program is comprised of a sequence of statements, which are programming constructs that specify program execution.

-A statement is a type of instruction that causes the program to perform some action.
+A C++ program indicates actions to be carried out via syntactic elements called statements.
 Statements are by far the most common type of instruction in a C++ program.
 This is because they are the smallest independent unit of computation in the C++ language.
 In that regard, they act much like sentences do in natural language.
 When we want to convey an idea to another person, we typically write or speak in sentences (not in random words or syllables).
 In C++, when we want to have our program do something, we typically write statements.

 Most (but not all) statements in C++ end in a semicolon.
 If you see a line that ends in a semicolon, it’s probably a statement.